Types of quantum field thories

 For a classical bit, a system with two distinct ways to be, the space of states is a line segment?; a state is given by a real number with .
 This is the probability that the system is in the first state, with the probability that it is in the second.
 The two pure states correspond to and .

-For a quantum bit, a qubit, the space of states is shaped like an American football.
+For a quantum bit, a qubit, the space of states is shaped like a gridiron (American or Canadian) football.
 A state is given by a matrix

 with unit trace and nonnegative determinant; in other words, it's given by real numbers , , and satisfying the inequality